adobelis/adobelis.github.io/ai/intro.md

 - ai
 ---

-Are you feeling a little bewildered by everything happening right now in the world of AI?
-When I talk to business colleagues about their opinions and/or plans for AI, and in particular Generative AI systems (for example: LLMs such as ChatGPT and image generators such as Dall-E and Midjourney), I often hear the following:
+The world of AI is a little bewildering right now.

-* It’s all moving so fast, I’m not sure what’s current, what’s in use, and what’s coming.
+* It’s all moving so fast, it is hard to know what’s current, what’s in use, and what’s coming.
-* It feels useful and powerful, but I’m not sure how it applies to my area, or how I should be approaching it.
+* It feels useful and powerful, but it's hard to know what applies to your area, or how to approach it.
-* I'm not sure where to start, or what to ask.

-These are all very reasonable ways to feel at this juncture.

-* AI is moving extraordinarily quickly, so fast even experts need to spend significant time keeping current on new developments.
+* Given all of the above, it is hard to know where to start.

-* Many companies are experimenting a variety of applications, but almost no one yet has “transformed their business” yet, as the evangelists promise.
+Things are indeed moving **very** fast, and many companies are experimenting a variety of applications, but the promised “business transformation" is still to come.
-* There are hundreds of startups; almost all are very early stages of providing truly useful end-solutions and creating value.
+There are hundreds of startups; almost all are very early stages of providing truly useful end-solutions and creating value.
 It is entirely reasonable, given the current state of play, to feel overwhelmed, not sure where to start, and indeed not sure what level of investment of time is worthwhile at this point.
 Formulating questions takes time and effort, which are precious commodities.

-However, every business person, at this point, needs to get a toe-hold in AI concepts.
+However, every businessperson, at this point, needs to get a toe-hold in AI concepts.
 Whether you plan to be at the leading edge or following the pack, the fast pace of progress in AI means it makes sense to keep yourself in a **state of readiness**.

-If you don’t have the questions yet, or your basic question is the three-word question in the title of this guide, then read on.
+If you don’t have the questions yet, or your basic question is let's say "WTH?", then read on.
 If you think you have the questions, you might find this guide answers some of them, too.
 My goals are as follows:

 * To get you started and make you knowledgeable about AI from a business perspective.
 * To allow you to dig into the areas that interest you and you believe are relevant to your area.